 A patient, and a doctor...
 NO ONE else belongs in the decision regarding what someone does with their body.
-I will fight to maintain the access to abortion healthcare in our state, and push the legislature to codify that right into state law.
+I will fight to maintain the access to abortion healthcare in our state, and push the legislature to put that right into our state's constitution.
 I would also like to expand access to our rural communities, because no one should have to travel far to receive healthcare.

 In our legislative district, most of the gun owners are responsible and deserve the right to bear arms.
 I am one of those people.
 I live in the woods, and I have livestock to protect.
 However, as a teacher, I have also experienced the terror of being in a lockdown situation.
 I have received training on how to react to an active shooter, including where to safely hide my students, how to launch an attack if a shooter was able to break into my classroom, and how to triage injuries and stop bleeding wounds.
 There is no reason why high-capacity cartridges or semi-automatic weapons belong in a peaceful society.
 Guns are tools, not toys... and they should be treated as such.